 It is important to know your rights.
 If an insurance company has rejected your claim without a good reason, or they have failed to respond within the appropriate timeframe, you may need to take action.
 An experienced lawyer can help advocate on your behalf.

-Can I Speed Up the Process?
+Can I Speed Up the Insurance Process in Texas?

 You cannot shorten the statutory timeframe that insurance companies have to work with.
 However, there are still things you can do to speed up the claims process.
 Because an insurer generally has 15 days to investigate the claim from the date they receive the requested information from you, sending these items as quickly as possible is to your advantage.